 It does not matter if you are not a diver, as any diving element of the course will be entirely optional and further dry land practicals and examples will be provided, giving those who do not wish to dive an opportunity to undertake a more detailed survey exercise to hone skills and techniques.
 Many nautical or maritime sites are located on the foreshore or completely on dry land so there is plenty to get involved with.

 How much does the course cost?

 The NAS are pleased to be able to offer a special discounted rate for the ELearning Part I Course Theory for 2015 of just £35!
 (Was £65.)

 The cost of fieldschools, scheduled and bespoke courses will vary depending on the course venue and other costs.
 Please visit the course diary for more information on current courses and fees.

 Please note that the course fee does not include any entrance or membership fees required by venues where courses may be held, such as Stoney Cove.

 "Fascinating course, the tutors made it interesting throughout and were all friendly, helpful and approachable"

 "Good detail given in a relaxed atmosphere"

 "Can't fault it.
 The right degree of seriousness and informity"

-"Throughly enjoyed it all and definately will be getting involved"
+"Thoroughly enjoyed it all and definitely will be getting involved"